-This is a zine dedicated to black metal influenced music darkwave, neo-industrial, neo-folk,funeral doom, and doom metal with a blackened edge , for more info contact email@example.com, check out the new zine http://hatredmeanswar2.blogspot.com which contains alot of material originally presented here.
+This is a zine dedicated to black metal influenced music darkwave, neo-industrial, neo-folk,funeral doom, and doom metal with a blackened edge , for more info contact email@example.com, here is the Patreon url https://www.patreon.com/OccultBlackMetalZIne

 1.Can you give us an update on what has been going on with the musical project since the recording and new release of the new album?

 I've just been working on getting the CD and cassette editions of the album printed.
 I'm working with a label on that endeavor, and we should have them printed in the next couple of months.

 2.You recently released a new album, can you tell us a little bit more about the musical direction it has taking and also how much progress do you feel you have made since the last ep?

 The new album is rooted in the same primary elements as the EP, and expands on them in several different ways.
 The songs on "Weightless at Dawn" were the first songs ever written for the project, but there was a distinct style to them that needed to be elaborated on.
 I had plenty of time to reflect on the EP before making the album, and that helped make a lot of progress as far as identifying what the Truthseeker sound is, and how to expand on it properly.